mohammed-ayoub-javascript/filter-video/README.md

 Web extension that detects the video, and allows you to apply the filter (blur/opacity) using a customizable keyboard shortcut.

-# FilterVideo

-Filter videos with customizable keyboard shortcuts.
-Perfect for content sensitivity management on YouTube, Netflix, Prime Video, and other platforms.

 ## Features

 - Video filters with customizable keyboard shortcut: